AIP Publishing

 Low-fidelity iterations

-Next, I created a foundation of the new landing page.
-I ventured to see what competitors in the industry are doing and how they structure content, resources, and search features.
+Next, I ventured to see what competitors in the industry are doing and how they structure search features, content, and resources.

-From my findings, I designed two iterations that propose different solutions to search features, resource navigation, and organization above and below the fold.
+From my findings, I created two landing page designs that propose different solutions to features and search features and organization above and below the fold.

 Stakeholder feedback

-Working within a 3-month internship timeframe required quick adaptation, so I looked inwards within our organization.
-I arranged 1:1 sessions with product and marketing teammates to test my two redesigns using a combination of A/B testing and role-based feedback.
+Being in a 3-month internship required a quick pivot, so I arranged sessions with Product and Marketing teammates to test my two designs using A/B testing and role-based feedback.

 A/B Testing